plating, anodizing, & finishing Q&As since 1989

 finishing.com - Pine Beach, New Jersey

-You can use 25 gm sodium carbonate / washing soda [affil. link to info/product on Amazon]/25 gm water glass/1 lit water solution!
+You can use 25 gm sodium carbonate / washing soda [affil link]/25 gm water glass/1 lit water solution!

 Good luck!Goran Budija